RickStrahl/Westwind.Globalization/Readme.md

 This forces the user's Culture and UI Culture to whatever the browser is using, and explicitly.
 Now when a page is rendered it will use the UiCulture of the browser.
+The optional allowLocales enforces that only certain locales can be set - anything not matched is defaulted to the server's default locale.

 The way .NET resource managers work, if there's no match for the locale the user provides, resources fall back to the closest matching locale or the invariant locale.
 So if the user comes in with it-IT but you don't support it or it-IT in your resources